-Formal education and experiential learning are two different approaches to learning, two distinct methodologies that produce different results.
-They’re both concerned with learning.
-But, while they do evidence certain commonalities, the differences between them are more significant than the similarities.
+Formal education and experiential learning are two different approaches to learning.
+They are two distinct methodologies that produce different results.
+They’re both concerned with learning; but, while they evidence certain commonalities, the differences between them are more significant than their similarities.
 These differences shine through when you examine their nature, purpose, history, and methodology.

 Education is concerned with the transmission of knowledge from one individual to another.
 It’s the process through which a knowledgeable individual – usually a credentialed teacher – is formally charged with transmitting a community’s accumulated knowledge to other individuals who possess less knowledge and legitimacy.

-Experiential learning is concerned with supporting individuals in their own personal exploration of their unique lived experiences, both at work and in life.
+Experiential learning is the processes individuals use to explore their own unique life experiences, both at work and at home.
 In this context, experiential learning has five main characteristics

 Experiential learning of this sort sees an individual moving through four discrete steps: (a) having a concrete experience followed by (b) observing and reflecting on that experience, which leads to (c) forming abstract concepts and broad generalizations about the nature of their experience, which are then (d) used to test hypotheses about how, in future situations, to act more effectively.

-Education, as a societal process, has three main purposes:
+Education is a societal process that has three main purposes:

-Experiential learning is a personal meaning-making process; the primary source material for this process is each person’s own lived experience.
+Experiential learning is a personal meaning-making process that uses each person’s own lived experience as the focus for learning.
 It has four essential purposes:

 Education, as we know it today, had its origins in Europe’s medieval universities.
-In the thirteenth century, European universities revamped their academic programs in ways that saw young men from wealthy families, often at no more than 13 or 16 years of age, begin to enroll in carefully designed courses of study in theology or philosophy that emphasized the study of Latin, rhetoric, and logic.
+In the thirteenth century, European universities revamped their academic programs in ways that saw young men from wealthy families enroll in carefully designed courses of study that emphasized the study of Latin, rhetoric, and logic.
 After four years, this course of study was completed, and formally marked by the awarding of a “baccalaureate.”
 This baccalaureate degree, in truth, was nothing more than a preliminary step toward a “mastership (later called a masters degree), which involved three more years studying arithmetic, geometry, music, and astronomy.
 This “mastership” was not designed as something that was useful or practical; it was designed to encourage the development of intellectual and moral excellence, what today we know as a liberal arts education.